rhangai/vitely/packages/vitely-vue/README.md

 ### Standalone server (_Experimental_)

-Using the `standaloneServer: true `option, vitely will create a full server contained build powered by [fastify](https://www.fastify.io/)
+Using the `server: { standalone: true }`option, vitely will create a full server contained build powered by [fastify](https://www.fastify.io/)

 Everything your bundle will need will be on the dist folder